Building Better Regions Fund Community Investments Stream

 - have a project that has not started at the time of application

-- you must complete your project within 12 months of executing the grant agreement with the Commonwealth and by 31 December 2019.
+- be completed within 12 months of executing a grant agreement and by 31 December 2020

 For more information on eligibility please refer to the Program Guidelines.

 To be competitive you must score highly against all of the criteria: